Diversity Boosts AI-Generated Text Detection: Experiments

 \subsection{Effectiveness of Boosting by \proj}

 We empirically verify that \proj-based diversity features can act as performance boosters for a wide range of detection models.
 To integrate \proj, we concatenate its feature vector with the original model's prediction scores and train a lightweight XGBoost classifier as a meta-model.

 Table \ref{tab:boosting} illustrates improvements in AUROC and AvgAcc when diversity metrics are appended to existing frameworks such as RADAR, Binoculars, DetectLLM, BiScope and FastDetectGPT.
 Across all evaluated baselines, the inclusion of diversity features consistently leads to better detection scores by over $18.7\%$.
 Additionally, existing frameworks in combination with \proj demonstrate substantial performance gains when evaluated against paraphrasing attacks.
 This validates the hypothesis that static and dynamic surprisal-based features capture orthogonal information to traditional heuristics, making them a valuable addition to any detection pipeline.
-We further explore the relative importance of \proj and the base detector during prediction in Appendix \ref{sec:rel_boost}.
+We also investigate how much \proj contributes to the final prediction relative to the underlying detector.
+Appendix~\ref{sec:rel_boost} reports a detailed feature-importance analysis, highlighting the complementary signals captured by \proj within the boosted ensembles.